 Marvellous Minibeasts – Did you know that Winchester Science Centre is located in the stunning South Downs National Park?
 Come and explore the weird and wonderful world of British bugs.
 Get up close to live minibeasts.
 Examine lifecycles, diets and behaviour.
 And discover the hidden secrets of the flora and fauna of the South Downs National Park.

-Destination Space – Have you heard all about the James Webb Telescope?
+Star Seekers – Have you heard all about the James Webb Telescope?
 In Destination Space you’ll get an introduction to this amazing piece of space technology.
 Let’s also explore the properties of light.
 We’ll start with the visible spectrum before moving to infrared and heat exchange.
 And what happens if we use diffraction to break light into its constituent parts?
 Let’s find out!

-Matter – What’s the difference between solids, liquids and gases?
+Solid.
+Liquid.
+Squish! – What’s the difference between solids, liquids and gases?
 Let’s find out together.
 Explore why they behave the way they do.
 Then let’s make some slime!
 As a non-Newtonian fluid, slime brings the properties of matter to life.
 See and feel them in action while having a lot of fun.

-Rocketships – Three, two, one!
+Blast Off – Three, two, one!
 Let’s launch our very own rockets.
 Let’s learn about forces and combustion.
 We’ll do an awesome whoosh bottle experiment.
 Then you’ll design your very own rockets using foam pieces and K’nex.
 Maximise their flying potential.
 Consider what will make them aerodynamic.
 Then let the countdown begin!

-Sound – We love sound at Winchester Science Centre!
+Soundscape Studio – We love sound at Winchester Science Centre!
 Will you explore sound and frequency with us?
 Discover how sound travels.
 Explore what volume and pitch are.
 We’ll even test our own hearing and compare our ears to creatures in the animal world.

-The Science of Us – Let’s find out how we work by learning more about the human body.
+The Science of Me – Let’s find out how we work by learning more about the human body.
 Investigate how the systems in our body work and find out how we can keep them healthy.
 Discover the secrets of our heart by exploring the structure of a real sheep heart.

 Find out more on our website https://www.winchestersciencecentre.org/visiting/schools-and-uniformed-groups/ultimate-school-trip or get in touch with our education team at education@winchestersciencecentre.org.
 We can’t wait to see you and your students very soon!